WHO CAN APPLY?

 If you are lucky and the visa process is fast, then you should still take account of how long processing of your study application takes and how much time upfront you need to prepare your move.
 Uni-assist needs time to check if your application is complete, they may ask you for missing documents, to then check these etc., then it takes time until we receive applications and can evaluate them.
 You need to estimate at least a full month from the time of putting in your application until you hear from us.

-It is necessary to be in Weimar when the semester starts as it is difficult to catch up otherwise.
-If you arrive more than 1 week late, you may not be able to register for studies anymore.
-Ideally you already arrive before semester starts, in order to find accommodation and deal with any official paperwork, so you can focus on your studies once teaching starts.
+You need to be in Weimar when the semester starts to register (in person, on campus).
+This is also important because it is difficult to catch up otherwise.
+If you arrive late, you may not be able to register for studies anymore.
+Ideally you arrive at least a week before teaching starts, in order to find accommodation and deal with official paperwork, so you can focus on your studies once teaching starts.
 For wintersemester, there is an introduction week for new students in the week before teaching starts, which you should try to be here for.

 Visa applications are sovereign matters and we are not in the position to interfere.
 Questions about visa should be directed at the German embassy that is responsible for your visum process.